What is penectomy?

 A penectomy completely destroys the penis.
-After a penectomy has been carried out, vaginoplasty requires using non-standard techniques as there is no penile skin available, increasing risks and reducing the quality of the result.
+After a penectomy has been carried out, there is no penile skin available for vaginoplasty, and a vaginoplasty will require using less common techniques such as sigmoid vaginoplasty that increase risks and reduce the quality of the result.

 If you wish to have new genitals created, the vulva (external part of the female genitalia) is created by labiaplasty and clitoroplasty.
 These operations are often carried out together with vaginoplasty (creation of the internal canal).